 There are two main methods of decaffeination, a solvent-based process, and a non-solvent based process.
 The solvent-based process is very common amongst those processing large amounts of coffee beans.
 Solvent-based decaffeination is done by soaking coffee beans in a chemical solvent that usually contains methylene chloride or ethyl acetate.
 The beans soak for about 10 hours in the chemical solution to remove most traces of caffeine.
 Once the coffee beans have soaked, the solvent is drained off, and the beans are steamed to remove any chemical residue.

-Our organic decaf Kenyan coffee is both Fair Trade & USDA Organic certified which means that the coffee guarantees farmers a fair price, fair labor conditions, and environmentally sustainable farming that protect farmer's health and preserve our valuable ecosystems.
+Our Pesticides free decaf Kenyan coffee is both Fair Trade & USDA Pesticides Free certified which means that the coffee guarantees farmers a fair price, fair labor conditions, and environmentally sustainable farming that protect farmer's health and preserve our valuable ecosystems.
 Visit Growers Alliance Cafe or order online to experience our rich and smooth decaf Kenyan coffee for yourself!